 If you have an injury, please contact us at email@example.com or call 310-534-1900.
 Feel better and perform better today!

 Postural Restoration Institute, Impingement & Instability Course Manual, May 14-15, 2016.

 About Dr. Chad Moreau

 Dr. Chad Moreau is the President of Back to Function, a sports chiropractic office dedicated to providing elite quality care for athletes and athletic-minded clients.
 He is Certified in Postural Restoration by the Postural Restoration Institute.
 His positions include: Chiropractic Consultant for the University of Southern California Athletics.
 He was the team chiropractor for the Los Angeles Kings (NHL) from 2012-2020, Los Angeles Dodgers 2017-2019 and the Los Angeles Lakers 2020.
-He can be contacted at email@example.com.
+He can be contacted at firstname.lastname@example.org.